Maestro by Oteligence · Java Observability

 📦

-18 KB · OTel Extension JAR
+~18 KB · OTel Extension JAR · one per service

+Pre-built OTel Extension JAR per uploaded service.
 Plugs into the OTel Java Agent via the official Extension API.
 One -D flag.
 No new agent, no new infrastructure.
 Spans appear tagged [oteligence].

 ⚙️